The Pen Tool

 Working with the Pen Tool is not really a natural process.
 But, it does provide major help in making incredible designs.
 Unlike the Pencil Tool, you can create your path by adding points and manipulating handles to shape them accordingly.
 This allows you to partake in the typical process of working with a vector-designer.
 Vectornator, with its unique native mobile feeling, will help you improve your design process, and so, making the use of the Pen Tool easier and faster.

 One last thing!
 Remember, the fewer points, the smoother a path will be!

-Share your designs with us, we would love to see what our awesome community is up to! ♡
+Share your designs with us, we love seeing what our awesome community is up to! ♡

 February 26, 2020